 If you still need to get comfortable with your Instant Pot…

 The Instant Pot can be intimidating to use.
 I know of a few people who got one for Christmas and it just sat in the box for months.
 I get it.
 Old-school pressure cookers can blow up your house.
 But the Instant Pot is a totally different and a total game changer.
-You’ve GOT to start using yours if you have one.
+You’ve GOT to start using yours if you have one, it will save you so much time in the kitchen.
 I have something that might help you…

 I teamed up with The Spicy Apron to bring you her Instant Pot Video Course.
 This course has 8 different video modules that walk you through using your Instant Pot for everything from simple to more complex techniques.
 Side dishes, main courses, desserts, and pot-in-pot techniques that really save you time in the kitchen.

 Use the code BABAGANOSH5 to get $5 off the course.
+If you don’t feel like the boss of your Instant Pot by the end of the course, you can get 100% of your money back.
 Get started here.